 Investors don’t look at short-term price fluctuations and technical analysis when trying to find good buy-and-hold stocks; instead, they focus on using fundamental factors that determine the growth potential of a stock.
 Some of those factors include the significance and importance of the company’s products or services, the sustainability of its business model, and the quality of its management.

-Since you are holding the stock for a long time, the most appropriate thing to do is to research the stocks to buy, and this research must be based on fundamental analysis — evaluating the company’s business model, balance sheet, cash flow, income statements, and management, as well as the general direction of the economy.
-A stock that would stand the test of time and continually douse investor pessimism or impatience is one that has strong fundamentals, a proven track record of making profits, and huge growth potential.
+Since you are going to hold the stocks for a long time, it’s very important to do thorough research before choosing your buy-and-hold stocks.
+Your research must be based on fundamental analysis: evaluating the company’s business model, balance sheet, cash flow, income statements, and management, as well as the general direction of the economy.
+You want to buy and hold a stock with a proven track record of making profits and huge growth potential.

 - Apple (NASDAQ: AAPL)

 - Microsoft (NASDAQ: MSFT)